+4 mg as a single-use intravenous infusion over no less than 15 minutes

+4 mg as retreatment after a minimum of 7 days.

+Multiple myeloma and bone metastasis from solid tumors (2.2)

-- 4 mg as a single-use intravenous infusion over no less than 15 minutes - 4 mg as a single-use intravenous infusion over no less than 15 minutes every 3-4 weeks for patients with creatinine clearance of greater than 60 mL/min - · Reduce the dose for patients with renal impairment - .
-Coadminister oral calcium supplements of 500 mg and a multiple vitamin containing 400 international units of Vitamin D daily - Administer through a separate vented infusion line and do not allow to come in contact with any calcium or divalent cation-containing solution.
-(2.3)
+4 mg as a single-use intravenous infusion over no less than 15 minutes every 3-4 weeks for patients with creatinine clearance of greater than 60

-----DOSAGE FORMS AND STRENGTHS--
+Reduce the dose for patients with renal impairment.

+Coadminister oral calcium supplements of 500 mg and a multiple vitamin containing 400 international units of vitamin D daily

+Administer through a separate vented infusion line and do not allow to come in contact with any calcium or divalent cation-containing solutions. -----DOSAGE FORMS AND STRENGTHS--

-Hypersensitivity to any component of zoledronic acid injection (4)
+-----CONTRAINDICATIONS----Hypersensitivity to any component of zoledronic acid injection (4)